-B-2: Individual Cost Limit (2 of 2)

-Answers provided in Appendix 1 B-2-a indicate that you o do not need to complete tl his section.

-al Cost Limit.
-When an individual cost limit is specified in Item B-2-a, termine in advance of waiver entrance that the individual's health and welfare ifies an individual cost limit in Item B-2-a and there is a change in the entrance to the waiver that requires the provision of services in an amount ne participant's health and welfare, the state has established the following ☐ The participant is referred to another waiver that can accommodate the individual's needs.
-Additional services in excess of the indi ividual cost limit may be authorized.
-Specify the procedures for authorizing ad Iditional services, including the amount that may be authorized: Other safeguard(s) Specify:
+Specify percent: Other: Specify: Appendix B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) Answers provided in Appendix B-2-a indicate that you do not need to com plete this section. specify the procedures that are followed to determine in advance of wai can be assured within the cost limit: ver entrance that the individual's health and welfare c.
+Participant Safeguards.
+When the state specifies an individual cost lir participant's condition or circumstances post-entrance to the waiver that that exceeds the cost limit in order to assure the participant's health and safeguards to avoid an adverse impact on the participant (check each th requires the provision of services in an amount welfare, the state has established the following The participant is referred to another waiver that can accomm odate the individual's needs.
+Additional services in excess of the individual cost limit may be e authorized.
+Specify the procedures for authorizing additional services, including ng the amount that may be authorized: Other safeguard(s) Specify: A a.
+Unduplicated Number of Participants.
+The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
+The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
+The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J: